unoplatform/uno/doc/articles/features/step-counter.md

 ## Using Pedometer with Uno

- * The `GetDefault` method is availble on all targets and will return `null` on those which do not support `Pedometer` or devices which do not have such sensor.
+ * The `GetDefault` method is available on all targets and will return `null` on those which do not support `Pedometer` or devices that do not have such a sensor.
  * Ensure to unsubscribe from the `ReadingChanged` event when you no longer need the readings, so that the sensor is no longer active to avoid unnecessary battery consumption.
  * `ReportInterval` property on WASM is currently not supported directly.
 Uno uses an approximation in the form of raising the `ReadingChanged` event, only when enough time has passed since the last report.
-The event is raised a bit more often to make sure the gap caused by the filter is not too large, but this is in-line with the behavior of Windows' `Pedometer`.
+The event is raised a bit more often to make sure the gap caused by the filter is not too large, but this is in line with the behavior of Windows' `Pedometer`.
  * `DirectionalAccuracy` is not reported on iOS, so it will always return `Unknown`.

 ## Platform-specific requirements